Prism Cloud is only available with eligible subscriptions and in specific regions. |

 What can I publish with Prism Cloud?

-When you publish your work to Prism Cloud, your data*, results*, graphs, and layouts are sent to Prism Cloud for you to view, share, and collaborate on with your colleagues.
+When you publish your work to Prism Cloud, all of your data, results, graphs, and layouts are sent to Prism Cloud for you to view, share, and collaborate on with your colleagues.
 Additionally, if you're working with one of Prism's legacy file formats (PZFX or PZF), you will only be able to publish graphs and layouts.
 If you attempt to publish a project from a PZFX file that has no graph or layout sheets, you will be shown the following alert:

 This is true whether you are publishing a project for the first time or updating an existing project (after deleting all graphs and layouts from the project file).
 Note that this alert will also be shown if you attempt to publish a project from a file in the .prism file format that does not contain any data, results, graphs, or layouts (essentially an empty file).